-One thing I have noticed over the years is that as someone with Cerebral Palsy, I don’t do well in heat.
+One thing I have noticed over the years is that as someone with Cerebral Palsy, I don’t do well in the heat.
 And I suffer in cold.
+So you can imagine how fun season changes are!

 This post is my experience with the changing temperatures with the seasons.
-Something I have not really seen talk about much in terms of disability.
+Something I have not really seen talked about much in terms of disability.

 My CP and The Season